 Under the idea of common law, as long as every person in a society is respecting the inalienable rights of others, we have equity or equality in society.
 Everyone gets treated the same by the law.
 Thus, the law is common to all.

 When a person violates the common law by committing a crime, they made a decision to not treat their neighbor as they would want to be treated.
 They have breached the equity of society by not seeing their neighbor as an equal.
 They have judged that their desires were more important than their neighbor’s rights.

 Under the common law, a trespass creates in-equality in society.
 This in-equity (which is shortened to create the word iniquity) must be corrected if all the members of society are to continue to be equal and that’s what justice is all about.

 Justice is a scale of social balance or equity between people.
-It is based in our sense of what is fair, which is tied to our conscience.
-That part of us that declares, “That isn’t fair!”
+It is based on our sense of what is fair, which is tied to our conscience.
+It's that part of us that declares, “That isn’t fair!”

 Casting our Moral Vote

 The individual who violates the common law has cast his or her moral vote against one or more of the unalienable rights.
 In deciding the other person did not have the right to their life, liberty, or property, they have basically decided that this right doesn’t exist.
 Therefore, society can respond by not respecting their right to their life, liberty, or property to an equal degree.